snaphat/community_lights/README.md

 	* - id        1, 2, potato, etc. An id (alphanumeric) for plugin commands [optional]
 	*             Those should not begin with 'd', 'x' or 'y' otherwise
 	*             they will be mistaken for one of the previous optional parameters.
 	*
+	* Flashlighta ...params
+	* - Same as Flashlight params above, but adds an additive lighting effect.
+	*
 	* Example note tags:
 	*